hrtywhy/hrtywhy.github.io/_posts/2024-12-24-Streamlining-Digital-Forensics-Investigations.markdown

 By leveraging its advanced capabilities, investigators can streamline forensic workflows and enhance the efficiency of their investigations.
 Visit [Cyber Triage's official page](https://www.cybertriage.com/) to learn more or evaluate the tool.
 This blog provides actionable insights into how Cyber Triage can be a game-changer in forensic investigations, making it a valuable resource for DFIR professionals and cybersecurity enthusiasts.

+Cyber Triage is essential in incident response, particularly when dealing with high-impact ransomware like WannaCry.
+It enables investigators to rapidly collect and analyze evidence, pinpointing compromised systems and detecting malicious activities.
+In incidents like WannaCry, where speed is crucial to mitigate damage, Cyber Triage helps quickly identify the attack's entry point, affected systems, and the scope of encryption or data exfiltration.
+By streamlining the forensic process, Cyber Triage provides critical insights, allowing security teams to respond efficiently and effectively.

 View of compromised host that has been acquired

 ![alt text](/images/image-3.png)

 ### Basic Host Information

-Windows 7 Ultimate - 6.1 (Build 7601) is version was installed on device
+Windows 7 Ultimate - version 6.1 (Build 7601) was installed
 ![alt text](/images/image-4.png)

 We can see that Windows Defender Startup is set to Manual & Firewall is not enabled and indicated with score Suspicious